 Pho and I were going to be friends forever!

-The word for soup in Vietnamese is pho and there are many different varieties but the more popular was pho bo.
+The word for soup in Vietnamese is pho and there are many different varieties of this soup, but one of the most popular is pho bo.
 It is a beef soup that is served with thinly sliced pieces of beef.
 Most restaurants serve it with the beef actually rare.
 The soup is very hot so once the rare meat is stirred in it cooks the beef.
 There are many garnishes that come alongside the pho.
 Along with the beef and rice noodles are bean sprouts, Thai basil, cilantro and lime wedges.

 Many people also squirt a little sriracha or hoisin sauce in their pho.
 Have I ever shared with you my love of sriracha sauce?
 It is an incredible Asian chili and garlic sauce.
 It has a great level of heat that I use all the time with Asian cooking.
 Janna and the kids prefer to add hoisin sauce to the pho.
 Some people refer to it as Asian BBQ sauce.
 Hoisin sweetens the pho nicely.

 Pho is an excellent choice of soup during these winter months.
 It is also a great soup to have if you or someone in your family has a cold.

 Pho Bo is a beef broth and there are many cuts of meat (short ribs, beef neck and even ox tail) you could use to build the broth.
 Along with the meat you could add garlic, ginger, cinnamon sticks, whole cloves, star anise and black peppercorn to the broth as it boils away and builds its flavour.

 - 4 pounds of beef short ribs (or beef neck or ox tail)